NXT TakeOver: Brooklyn: Background

-The event was held at the Barclays Center in Brooklyn, New York.
+This sixth NXT TakeOver event was the first of four consecutive years for the annual TakeOver: Brooklyn to be held at the Barclays Center in Brooklyn, New York.

-TakeOver was a series of professional wrestling events that began in May 2014, as WWE's then-developmental league NXT held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-In July 2015, WWE announced that their sixth TakeOver event would take place on August 22, 2015, the day before their main SummerSlam pay-per-view.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's developmental territory, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.

+On July 2, 2015, WWE announced that the sixth TakeOver event would take place on Saturday, August 22, 2015, the day before the SummerSlam event for the main roster.
 It was also revealed that it would be held in the same venue as SummerSlam, the Barclays Center in Brooklyn, New York, thus titled TakeOver: Brooklyn, becoming the first TakeOver to be named after its host city.
-This would also mark the first TakeOver held outside of Full Sail University in Winter Park, Florida, as well as the first TakeOver to be held as a support show for one of WWE's main pay-per-views.
-WWE promoted the show as "featuring the next generation of WWE... on the biggest stage yet," referring to the 13,000+ capacity of the Barclays Center, compared to the 400-seat arena at Full Sail University and the various other smaller arenas that NXT had held shows at in the United States.
+This would also mark the first TakeOver held outside of NXT's home venue at the time, Full Sail University in Winter Park, Florida, as well as the first TakeOver to be held as a support show for one of WWE's main roster events.
+WWE promoted the show as "featuring the next generation of WWE... on the biggest stage yet", referring to the 13,000+ capacity of the Barclays Center, compared to the 400-seat arena at Full Sail University and the various other smaller arenas that NXT had held shows at in the United States.